denodrivers/postgres/docs/README.md

 ##### Transaction locks

-Due to how SQL transactions work, everytime you begin a transaction, all queries you do in your session executes will run inside that transaction context.
+Due to how SQL transactions work, everytime you begin a transaction all queries you do in your session will run inside that transaction context.
 This is a problem for query execution since it might cause queries that are meant to do persistent changes to the database to live inside this context, making them susceptible to be rolled back unintentionally.
 We will call this kind of queries **unsafe operations**.